Man City earns 18th straight win, Spurs lose again in EPL

 Things are changing fast in the lives of two of soccer’s most storied managers, whose teams are going in opposite directions this season.

-City beat Arsenal 1-0 thanks to Raheem Sterling’s second-minute header to preserve its 10-point lead over Manchester United and Leicester, who also won Sunday.
+City beat Arsenal 1-0 thanks to Raheem Sterling’s second-minute header to preserve its 10-point lead over Manchester United and Leicester, which both also won Sunday.

 City’s last defeat in any competition?
 That 2-0 loss at Tottenham, 26 games ago.